-- Set the required mode for the wake on motion feature via CFG-HW-SENS\WOM\MODE. - Depending on the use case, set the required threshold for a single accelerometer axis via CFG-HW-SENS\WOM\THLD. - Set the desired configuration to all layers and send it to the receiver. - Afterwards, power cycle the receiver.
+- Set the required mode for the wake on motion feature via CFG-HW-SENS WOM MODE. - Depending on the use case, set the required threshold for a single accelerometer axis via CFG-HW-SENS\WOM\THLD. - Set the desired configuration to all layers and send it to the receiver. - Afterwards, power cycle the receiver.
 This will initialize the sensors for wake on motion feature.
 This only needs to be done once the wake on motion configuration is changed. - The next step is to set the receiver in software backup mode.
 The receiver can be set to software backup mode via UBX-RXM-PMREQ message.
-Duration of the requested task should be set to zero. - Afterwards, based on the threshold and the mode the IMU interrupt would wake up the receiver for normal operations. - In UBX-RXM-PMREQ message the wakeupSources.extint0 flag should not be disabled for the wake on motion feature. - The test setup should be as close to the final integration as possible, as the detection threshold will vary depending on the place of installation/dampening.
+Duration of the requested task should be set to zero. - Afterwards, based on the threshold and the mode the IMU interrupt would wake up the configured interface. - In UBX-RXM-PMREQ message the wakeupSources.extint 0 flag should not be disabled for the wake on motion feature. - The test setup should be equivalent to the final mechanical design to account for damping effects, as the detection threshold will vary depending on the place of installation / dampening.

-3.2.10.4 Example use cases
+3.2.9.4 Example use cases